 - GetUpSide (I’ve earned over $20 in cash back so far just by using this app!
 It’s a great way to save at the gas pump!)

 I know Easter is coming up, and if you’ve got kids, you’re probably trying to find the cutest Easter outfits for your kiddos and maybe a few things to put in their Easter baskets like shoes or pajamas (these are the two most common things we give our kids every Easter).
 And as I discovered earlier this week when I went to Walmart to grab my husband some new underwear and my boys some new socks – clothing prices have gone way up too!

 That’s why I want to reiterate something that I’ve been sharing for years – secondhand is totally 100% okay to give as a gift.
 You don’t need to run out and buy something brand new for you, your kids, or anyone else.
 You can score some amazing secondhand clothing items that won’t break the bank!

 Here are a few of the places that I commonly shop for secondhand items (and have the most success with high-quality items):

 - All for Kids Consignment (if you’re in Georgia and local to Woodstock or Marietta, make sure you check this one out!)

 - Goodwill (I don’t have as much luck at our local Goodwill as I do at the Goodwill in the “fancier” part of town.
 So definitely look at a few locations before dismissing this one).

-This is the new-to-us Easter dress for my daughter along with her new-to-us sandals from Thredup!
+This is my daughter’s new-to-us Easter dress and her new-to-us sandals from Thredup!